 A candidate for employment is “a person who has applied for a specific employment position by submitting the necessary information and/or items in the format required by the employer or employment agency.”
 This law applies to employers with an office located in New York City.

 What is the “bias audit” mentioned in NYC Local Law 144?

 Employers must have an “independent auditor” assess whether the use of the tool results in disparate impact based on categories such as race, ethnicity, or sex.
 The final version of the rules define a bias audit as, “an impartial evaluation by an independent auditor.”
 This independent auditor must be a person or group who is objective and impartial, and cannot be involved in using, developing, or distributing the AEDT.
 Bias audits must include selection ratios and impact ratios for demographic categories (e.g., race, gender), as well as intersectional groups (e.g., race x gender).

 Bias audit results must be posted on the employer’s or employment agency’s websites annually.
 The posting should include the data of the most recent bias audit, as well as the distribution date of the AEDT.
 Employers or employment agencies must keep the results and associated data posted for at least 6 months after the latest use of the AEDT.

 What information should an AEDT notice contain?

-An AEDT Notice should include the following information:
+An AEDT Notice should be completed 10 days in advance of a candidate completing an AEDT.
+It should include the following information:

 - Employer or employment agency name